Rent to Rent UK 2025: A Complete Guide for Property Investors

 For landlords, this is a catastrophic risk that could undermine their entire investment strategy.

-The upcoming Renters’ Rights Bill will further complicate rent-to-rent arrangements.
+The Renters’ Rights Act, whose main provisions are in force from 1 May 2026, further complicates rent-to-rent arrangements.
 Key changes include:

 • Abolition of fixed-term tenancies, making all tenancies periodic.